 After spending several years out East pushing the creative bent of Screen Radar’s previous incarnation, Film Dumpster, Nick had a spiritual epiphany and clothed only in tighty whities and a button down he boarded a Winnebago and headed out to the deserts of So Cal to seek his fortune.
+After a career as an Assistant Director, Nick went on to work as an arbitrator with the Writers Guild of America and is currently Manager of Screen Credits for Paramount Pictures.
 He remains broke and heads up the Film Dorks Podcast.

 Critic/Writer/On Camera Personality/Camera Operator & Editor/Co-Founder

-Kevin Edward has done everything imaginable in failing at a career in the Entertainment industry.
+Kevin Edward has done everything imaginable in failing at a career in the entertainment industry.
 After making the unwise decision to move to Florida in pursuit of his creative passions, a state well known for sucking the life and very soul out of its residents, Kevin returned to Buffalo on his hands and knees and found his redemption in Screen Radar.
-We are not sure what Kevin brings to Screen Radar.
-What we do know, is that he has all the production equipment the team needs.
+What Kevin lacks in film and entertainment knowledge (despite a Masters Degree in the field), he makes up for in possessing our much needed production equipment.

 Steven Prusakowski has been a cinephile as far back as he can remember, literally.
 At the age of ten, while other kids his age were sleeping he was up into the late hours of the night watching the Oscars.
 Since then, his passion for film, television, and awards has only grown.
 For over a decade he has analyzed, discuss, and written about film online and has contributed numerous celeb and red carpet interviews for Awards Circuit, and our recently launched sister site, Awards Radar.
 He is a graduate of RIT film program.
 He goes on Twitter by @FilmSnork – we don’t know why, but he seems to be sticking to it.
 What we do know is he loves to write about film.